-Subsequent to December 31, 2019 and pursuant to the Chapter 11 plan of reorganization the Company filed a Certificate of Amendment to its Certificate of Incorporation pursuant to which, among other things, the number of shares of common stock authorized to be issued by the Company has been increased to 300,000,000,000 and the par value of the shares of its common stock has been reduced to \$0.0001 per share.
-The effect of the change in par value has been reflected in the statement of changes in stockholders' equity for the years ended December 31, 2019 and 2018.
+On November 16, 2020, and pursuant to the Chapter 11 plan of reorganization the Company filed a Certificate of Amendment to its Certificate of Incorporation pursuant to which, among other things, the number of shares of common stock authorized to be issued by the Company has been increased to 300,000,000,000 and the par value of the shares of its common stock has been reduced to \$0.0001 per share.
+The effect of the change in par value has been reflected in the statement of changes in stockholders' equity for the years ended December 31, 2020 and 2019.